yt-dlp/yt-dlp/README.md

                                     postprocessor is invoked.
 It can be one of "pre_process" (after video extraction),
                                     "after_filter" (after video passes filter),
-                                    "before_dl" (before each video download),
+                                    "video" (after --format; before
-                                    "post_process" (after each video download;
+                                    --print/--output), "before_dl" (before each
-                                    default), "after_move" (after moving video
+                                    video download), "post_process" (after each
-                                    file to it's final locations), "after_video"
+                                    video download; default), "after_move"
-                                    (after downloading and processing all
+                                    (after moving video file to it's final locations), "after_video" (after downloading
-                                    formats of a video), or "playlist" (at end of playlist).
+                                    and processing all formats of a video), or "playlist" (at end of playlist).
 This option can be used multiple times to add different postprocessors

 ## SponsorBlock Options:
 Make chapter entries for, or remove various segments (sponsor,